 Docs In Progress - Although Docs in Progress is based in Maryland (near Washington, DC), this is still a great resource no matter where you're located.
 Resources include interviews with industry experts, funding opportunities, one-on-one consulting, summer youth camp and hands-on filmmaking workshops.

 Desktop Documentaries - Of course we must include Desktop Documentaries!
-Includes more than 1000 pages of free DIY articles and tips for the independent documentary filmmaker.
+Includes 1000+ pages of free DIY articles, tips & resources for the independent documentary filmmaker.
 Geared especially for first time documentary filmmakers, includes a broad range of articles, courses and inspiration.

 The Film Collaborative - If you've completed your film or getting close to it, check out the Film Collaborative for help on how to best distribute your film and find an audience.
 Download a free copy of "Selling Your Film Outside the U.S.", the second volume in their "Selling Your Film" distribution case study book series.

 B&H Photo, Video, and Pro Audio - For production gear (cameras, mics, lighting, tripods, audio, etc), B&H Photo is THE place to go.

 Creative Cow - Although this isn't a documentary specific site, this is a fantastic resource for all-things video production.
 A lot of video/film professionals hang out on this site and you can get some really good answers to your filmmaking questions here.

 Documentors - If you're looking for one-on-one expert guidance, this is a great place to go.
 Husband and wife documentary team Hank Rogerson and Jilann Spitzmiller run this site as an extension of their production company Philomath Films.
 They have some excellent in-depth tutorials such as their popular Documentary Budgeting System offered exclusively here on Desktop Documentaries.